National Jewish Democratic Council: Issues and activities

 The NJDC's main issues were the U.S.-Israel relationship, separation of church and state (in the US), and reproductive rights.

 The NJDC engaged in voter education efforts, and worked with secular and Jewish media to promote the Democratic Party and its ideals.

 The organization also served as a resource to Democratic candidates nationally, educating them on issues of importance to the Jewish community.
 The NJDC served as a liberal watchdog on the lawful activities of the religious portion of the Right, acting to raise public awareness about efforts to undermine the wall between church and state.

 In 2007, its Annual Washington Conference attracted every major Democratic candidate for president, the Israeli Ambassador to the United States, and several party leaders, including Democratic National Committee Chairman Howard Dean and House Majority Leader Steny Hoyer.

 NJDC worked on the national level to help turn out Jewish voters in the 2004 elections, 2008 elections, and 2012 elections.
 NJDC also worked to send voter guides and direct mail to targeted Jewish households.
 In 2004, NJDC targeted 250,000 Jewish households in swing states with an intensive direct mail campaign.

 Demise

 Accumulating debts, a declining number of donors, outsourcing of functions, and a defamation lawsuit filed by Republican donor Sheldon Adelson against the NJDC (against which the group was ultimately successful) led to the organization's decline between about 2014 and 2016.

-It effectively disappeared from the political scene prior to the 2016 presidential election, and in legal pleadings, stated that it continued to exist only to pay its bills and because of the continuing litigation against Adelson.
-Some of its leadership campaigned for the 2016 Clinton presidential campaign under the Jews for Progress PAC banner.
+It effectively disappeared from the political scene prior to the 2016 presidential election, and in legal pleadings, it stated that it continued to exist only to pay its bills, and because of the continuing litigation against Adelson.
+Some of its leadership campaigned for the 2016 Clinton presidential campaign under the "Jews for Progress" PAC banner.

-The group was replaced on a de facto basis in 2017 by the Jewish Democratic Council of America, which began its activities three months ahead of schedule because of President Donald Trump’s perceived equivocal response to the 2017 Charlottesville march and violence.
+The group was replaced on a de facto basis in 2017 by the Jewish Democratic Council of America, which began its activities three months ahead of schedule because of President Donald Trump's perceived equivocal response to the 2017 Charlottesville march and violence.